-Child Victims
+Human Trafficking: Child Victims

 - Children are targeted because they are easier to control and the trafficker collects more money for young boys and girls, typically virgins

-- ▶ Trafficker inject prepubescent girls with hormones to force the body to began puberty early.
+- Trafficker inject prepubescent girls with hormones to force the body to began puberty early.

 - Average age for a child to engage in commercial sex is 12 to 14 years

-- Could possibly be involved in stripping, pornography, forced begging, commercial sex, magazine crews, drug sales, and cultivation of the product.
+- Could possibly be involved in stripping, pornography, forced begging, commercial sex, modeling, drug sales, and recruiting by victims.

 - Typically targeted at:

 - Arcades

 - Malls

 - Bus stations

 - Signs of trafficked children:

 - Unexplained absences

 - Poor attendance

 - Runaway

 - Malnourished

 - Withdrawn